Thrust2

-Thrust2 is a British-designed and -built jet-propelled car, which held the world land speed record from 4 October 1983 to 25 September 1997.
+Thrust2 is a British jet car, which held the world land speed record from 4 October 1983 to 25 September 1997.

 The Thrust2 is powered by a single Rolls-Royce Avon jet engine sourced from an English Electric Lightning, and has a configuration somewhat resembling that of the mid-1960s-era J79 turbojet-powered land speed record cars of Art Arfons, collectively known as the "Green Monster" cars.

 History

 Conception

 The “Land Speed Record” (LSR), which was valid for 12 years, 11 months and 11 days at that time, was 622.407 mph over one mile (with a flying start).
 The record was set on October 23, 1970, by the American Gary Gabelich with Blue Flame, a rocket car on the Bonneville Salt Flats.
 Richard Noble stepped up to "bring back this record for Britain".

 The time it took Richard Noble from the idea to the first concept to the successful record attempt was nine years.
 In 1977, the Thrust2 project was officially presented at the Motorfair 1977 at London's Earls Court.

 In 1978, the design and construction of Thrust2 began.
-The hired designer John Ackroyd retired to an abandoned cottage on the Isle of Wight for the design studies.
+The hired designer, John Ackroyd, who initially trained in Saunders Roe and also worked on the Enfield 8000 electric car, retired to an abandoned cottage on the Isle of Wight for the design studies, Construction was undertaken at Ranelagh Works in Fishbourne.